 2. Get the Right Brokers.

 This one seems so obvious, yet I’m always surprised at how many people seem clueless in this area despite how many times Tim posts it.
 I personally believe there are four brokers worth using.
-For buying pumps or OTC stocks, use either Speedtrader (USA) or SureTrader (offshore, they are sister sites).
-I personally would only recommend SureTrader if you are desperate to get around the PDT rule, I don’t think there are any other real benefits to it as you can find the same borrows at Speedtrader and costs are lower there.
+For buying pumps or OTC stocks, use either Speedtrader (USA).
 For shorting stocks, the BEST two brokers are Interactive Brokers and Tim’s special high net worth broker (contact Tim HERE for a personal introduction if you have over $30,000).

 3. Find Your Niche

 In my early months as a trader, I experimented with buying pumps, shorting pumps, trading nasdaqs with momentum, and even buying earnings winners.
 I traded with small size during this time, because I didn’t want to blow up my account, but also I wanted to figure out what strategy I was most comfortable with and what I could profit the most from.